mnieber/mnieber.github.io/_drafts/using-a-technical-product-roadmap.md

 Point 1.1 of the milestone illustrates how certain details are left out: it doesn't say how the user can send a request to become an uploader.
 Maybe there is a contact form, or maybe there is an email address.
-Since this information is left out we can conclude that this topic is apperently not interesting enough to detail it here.
+Since this information is left out we can conclude that this topic is apperently not important enough to detail it here.
 Similarly, in point 2.1 it's not stated which fields are required and which are optional, because this is not essential information for the roadmap.
 If a user story is added to a Scrum sprint for this feature then it probably will specify this information.